RWD redesign: Overview

 Role: Visual designer

-Background: Responsive marquee designs call for creative transitioning using color backgrounds or textures that can adapt across to the page across various device breakpoints.
+Background: Responsive marquee designs call for creative transitioning using color backgrounds or textures that can adapt to the page across various device breakpoints.

 Back to Top